AP VoteCast: Florida voters sour on state of nation

 Voters also considered the economy a major issue, with 27% saying it ranked at the top.

+Michele Peters of St. Petersburg said she voted for Biden and believes the Democrats will do a better job of balancing economic concerns with the coronavirus response.

+“The pandemic is out of control," she said.
+"We need a person at the helm who is going to lead with our scientists, lead and say we have to get this under control.
+The economy can work.
+It can open with safety protocols in place.”

-Ten percent named health care, 7% named racism and 3% named law enforcement.
+Some 10% named health care, 7% named racism and 3% named law enforcement as the most important issue.

 NATIONAL ECONOMY